awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

 Suppose that you have a versioning\-enabled bucket, which means that for each object you have a current version and zero or more noncurrent versions\.
 You want to maintain one year's worth of history and then delete the noncurrent versions\.
 For more information about versioning, see [Object Versioning](ObjectVersioning.md)\.

-Also, you want to save storage costs by moving noncurrent versions to GLACIER 30 days after they become noncurrent \(assuming cold data for which you don't need real\-time access\)\.
+Also, you want to save storage costs by moving noncurrent versions to S3 Glacier 30 days after they become noncurrent \(assuming cold data for which you don't need real\-time access\)\.
 In addition, you also expect frequency of access of the current versions to diminish 90 days after creation so you might choose to move these objects to the STANDARD\_IA storage class\.

 ```
  1. <LifecycleConfiguration>